-Hyperparasites (species which parasitise other parasites) are common in natural populations and affect many parasitic taxa, including: eukaryotic parasites; bacterial and fungal pathogens; and insect parasitoids.
-Hyperparasitism is therefore likely to shape the ecology and evolution of many host–parasite systems, and represents a promising method for biocontrol (e.g. treating antimicrobial resistant infections).
+Hyperparasites (species which parasitize other parasites) are common in natural populations, affecting many parasitic taxa, including: eukaryotic parasites; bacterial and fungal pathogens.
+Hyperparasitism is therefore likely to shape the ecology and evolution of many host–parasite systems, representing a promising method for biocontrol (e.g., treating antimicrobial resistant infections).
 However, the eco-evolutionary consequences of hyperparasitism have received little attention.
-We use a host–parasite–hyperparasite model to explore how introducing a hyperparasite drives the evolution of parasite virulence, and how this affects host population dynamics.
-We show when the introduction of a hyperparasite selects for higher or lower parasite virulence, and how this changes the disease burden for the host population.
-Crucially, we show that variation in the virulence and infectivity of hyperparasites, along with the probability of co-transmission, can lead to a previously unseen hysteresis effect, whereby small shifts in hyperparasite characteristics can lead to sudden shifts in parasite virulence.
-We show that hyperparasites can induce diversification in parasite virulence, leading to the coexistence of high and low virulence strains.
-Our results show hyperparasites can have dramatic effects on the evolution of parasite virulence, and that the use of hyperparasites in biocontrol should therefore be approached with caution.
+We use a host–parasite–hyperparasite model to explore how introducing a hyperparasite drives the evolution of parasite virulence, and what impact this has on the host population.
+We show when the introduction of a hyperparasite selects for higher or lower parasite virulence, and the changes in virulence experienced by the host population.
+Crucially, we show that variation in the direct effects of hyperparasites on virulence and transmission, and the probability of cotransmission, can lead to a previously unseen hysteresis effect, whereby small shifts in hyperparasite characteristics can lead to sudden shifts in parasite virulence.
+We also show that hyperparasites can induce diversification in parasite virulence, leading to the coexistence of high and low virulence strains.
+Our results show hyperparasites can have dramatic effects on the evolution of parasite virulence, and that the use of hyperparasites in biocontrol should be approached with caution.